Greatest Literature banner

 But all this is probably too heavy a weight to place on what is really just a clever little story with no great social or moral import.

 Read it and enjoy.
-Or if this story doesn't make you laugh with recognition, try the next one in whatever Leacock book you've got.
+Or if this story doesn't make you laugh with recognition, try the next one in whatever Leacock compilation you've got.
 He wrote in so many styles that you're bound to find several that tickle you.

 You can also find online a short animation of "My Financial Career" by the National Film Board, which presents the entire story word for word.